'We have liftoff': Crane lifts massive Civil War painting

 Sheffield Hale, president and chief executive officer at the Atlanta History Center, said Thursday "was a red-letter day for history."

 He said the "wow factor" will return to the painting at its new home in the Buckhead neighborhood.
 And it has to be seen in person to be truly appreciated, he said.
-"It's real, something they can't see at home or on a (computer) screen.".
+"It's real, something they can't see at home or on a (computer) screen."

 The AHC will tell stories related to the painting, explaining its connections to Atlanta's history and the civil rights movement of the 20th century.